HiPerCoRe/KTT/documentation/ktt_api.md

 Runs specified kernel using provided configuration.
 Output arguments can be retrieved by providing output descriptors.
-Each output descriptor contains id of an argument to be retrieved, memory location where data will be written and optionally size of the data if only part of an argument needs to be retrieved.
+Each output descriptor contains id of an argument to be retrieved, memory location where data will be written and optionally size of data if only part of an argument needs to be retrieved.
-Target memory location's size has to be equal or greater than size of retrieved data.
+Target memory location size has to be equal or greater than size of retrieved data.
 No result validation is performed.

 * `void setSearchMethod(const SearchMethod& method, const std::vector<double>& arguments)`: